Wells Fargo & Company

 What are the main risks of holding WFC?

-Based on the provided information, the key risks of holding Wells Fargo (WFC) are:
+Based on the provided information, here are the key risks of holding Wells Fargo (WFC) stock, ordered by importance:

 What is the price forecast for WFC in 2026?